pwintz/pwintz.github.io/collections/_posts/2026-03-23-confusing-notation.md

 1. Missing Knowledge of Symbols
 1. Multiple Ways to Write the Same Thing
 1. Context-Dependent Notation
-1. Similar Notation Does Not Mean Similar Meaning
+1. Similar Notation Does Not Have Similar Meaning

 ## Missing Knowledge of Symbols